-- 3.6 The Chief Financial Officer (CFO) has responsibility for the proper administration of the Council's financial affairs.
+- The Chief Financial Officer (CFO) has responsibility for the proper administration of the Council's financial affairs.
 This includes responsibility for maintaining and reviewing Financial Procedure Rules to ensure they remain fit for purpose and submitting amendments to Full Council for approval.
 The Chief Financial Officer is also responsible for reporting, where appropriate, breaches of the Rules to the Executive and/or the Full Council.
-The Chief Financial Officer. - 3.7 The role of the CFO has been defined by CIPFA in its document titled, 'The Role of the Chief Financial Officer, in Local Government.'
+The Chief Financial Officer reports directly to the Chief Operating Officer. - 3.7 The role of the CFO has been defined by CIPFA in its document titled, 'The Role of the Chief Financial Officer, in Local Government.'
 The Council's financial management arrangements conform to these governance requirements, and this is explained in the constitution. - 3.8 The Head of Finance and Property fulfils the role of Head of Internal Audit.
-This includes championing best practice and assessing adequacy in governance, management, and risk, providing an opinion on these aspects, and leading an effective Internal Audit service. - 3.9 The Full Council and the Executive are the decision-making bodies of the Council.
+This includes championing best practice and assessing adequacy in governance, management, and risk, providing an opinion on these aspects, and leading an effective Internal Audit service.
+This changed during the year to the Internal Audit Manager being the Head of Internal Audit to improve the independence of the service. - 3.9 The Full Council and the Executive are the decision-making bodies of the Council.
 Regulatory Committees including Development Control and Licensing Committees undertake decisions delegated to it under the Constitution.
 The Council's Scrutiny Committee works to improve service delivery and to review the Executive decisions.
 The Audit and Standards Committee oversees the review of the Council's audit and governance arrangements and the production of this statement. - 3.10 In recognition of the exposure to fraud, the Council has adopted an Anti-Fraud Bribery and Corruption Policy which is part of the Constitution.
 This is relevant to all members, officers and its partners.
 Fraud risks are considered as part of strategic and service risk management.
 Fraud awareness training is made available to further raise awareness of the matter. - 3.11 To complement the anti-fraud policy, Council has a complaints procedure and a whistle-blowing policy that is maintained and regularly reviewed, which provide the opportunity for members of the public and staff to raise concerns when they believe that appropriate standards have not been met.
 The Audit and Standards Committee is responsible for overseeing the investigation of complaints against members and promotion and maintenance of high standards of conduct in the authority. - 3.12 The Council has an embedded risk management function.
 The Risk Management Policy and Strategy are reviewed regularly.
-The Risk Management Group draws together risk issues from across the authority to ensure that issues and concerns are shared and that a consistent approach is adopted throughout the organisation. - 3.13 The Data Protection Act 2018 (UK General Data Protection Regulation GDPR) came into force in 2018.
-It is recognised that the data protection requirements present a significant risk to the Council, however controls and measures are in place.
-While significant, the risk is considered acceptable at this time.
+The Risk Management Group draws together risk issues from across the authority to ensure that issues and concerns are shared and that a consistent approach is adopted throughout the organisation.